 - Enterprise: $47.99/user/month (billed annually)

-OMR¹¹: 3,8/5
+Capterra¹⁰: 4,1/5 · OMR¹¹: 3,8/5

-On number three, we have the famous Monday CRM.
-Now, Monday CRM is known for turning tedious CRM tasks into an engaging experience through its colorful, board-based interface.
-This visual appeal can actually increase adoption rates: arguably the most critical factor for successful CRM implementation in small businesses.
+Monday CRM turns tedious CRM tasks into a more engaging experience through its colorful, board-based interface.
+This visual design actually increases adoption rates — arguably the most critical factor in successful CRM implementation for small businesses.
+Color-coding and status indicators communicate deal status without requiring users to navigate through multiple screens.

 Key features: